cybit/jirarest2/README.txt

 jirarest2 is yet another implementation of the JIRA(tm) REST api ( https://developer.atlassian.com/display/JIRADEV/JIRA+Remote+API+Reference ).
  It is intended to be called within the shell to create and verify JIRA(tm) issues fast without a browser.
  This implementation is still a for cry from others like http://rubygems.org/gems/jira-ruby which required oauth authentification.

- Use it at your own risk most of the API features are not implemented.
+ Use it at your own risk.
+Most of the API features are not implemented.

 == FEATURES/PROBLEMS: